twilight-rs/twilight/CONTRIBUTING.md

 Pull requests require two approvals before merging.

+### Releases

+Twilight uses `git-cliff` and `cargo-release` for releases.
+These are both available as binaries from `crates.io`.
+They are executed via `gen-changelogs.sh` and `release.sh` respectively.
+Invoking `release.sh` with extra arguments passes them to the saved `cargo-release` command.

+Steps to create a minor release across the workspace:
+- generate the changelogs: `$ ./gen-changelogs.sh`
+- customize the changelogs as necessary, and commit them
+- preview the release process: `$ ./release.sh patch -vv`
+- execute the release: `$ ./release.sh patch --execute`

 ## Code Style

 Not all of our codebase follows this style.
 But, in an effort to reach